 This also lets you gain insight into things like how customers first learn about your online store (i.e. your top referral sources such as Google search), which email marketing campaigns were most successful at driving sales, and cost per acquisition.
 As a result, you’re in a better position to make informed decisions about growing your business.

 The only problem is, there isn’t a CRM designed specifically for WooCommerce stores.
 However, you can use a marketing automation tool like WP Fusion to connect just about any CRM to your WooCommerce store.
-You can connect both CRM tools and CRM plugins for WordPress.
+You can connect both CRM software and WooCommerce CRM plugins for WordPress.
 The best part is that you don’t have to worry about connecting an API.

 In this post we’re going to be using WP Fusion.